 Have you ever noticed that the accelerator pedal and the brake pedal are set up in a staggered formation in most cars, well, all the cars I've ever driven have this staggered formation.

-The staggered pedals are not conducive with wearing flip-flops at all!
-If you find yourself in a situation where you need to hit the brakes suddenly, and your wearing flip-flops, the sole of the flip-flop will get caught under the brake pedal!
+The staggered pedals are not conducive to wearing flip-flops at all!
+If you find yourself in a situation where you need to hit the brakes suddenly, and if you're wearing flip-flops, the sole of the flip-flop will get caught under the brake pedal!
 Partly due to the movement of your foot being faster than the sole of the flip-flop moves, and part due to the staggered formation of the accelerator to the brake pedal.
 Check out the photo below.
 This is a photo from a Ford Explorer.
 The distance from the accelerator up to the brake pedal is a huge eight inches!
 This is a popular vehicle, and to think every driver has this eight-inch expanse they must cover to go from accelerating to braking, and some of those people may be wearing flip-flops?!
 This is concerning for me.

 Driving With Boots

 Well, if driving with flip-flops on doesn't concern you, then think about this: Wearing a work boot to drive is just as dicey as wearing flip-flops to drive.

 You know those heavy work boots men usually wear for work, the ones.
 Some of them have a steel toe as well.
-These boots are constructed with the intention of making your foot impervious to outside stimulus.
+These boots are constructed with the intention of making your foot impervious to outside stimuli.
 This is great, if you're walking around at work, but not so great for driving a car.
-The accelerator pedal and the brake pedal are both outside stimulus!
+The accelerator pedal and the brake pedal are both outside stimuli!